kuzmoyev/google-calendar-simple-api/README.rst

 `Google Calendar Simple API` or `gcsa` is a library that simplifies event management in Google Calendars.
-It is a Pythonic object oriented adapter for the `official API`_.
+It is a Pythonic object oriented adapter for the official API.
+See the full `documentation`_.

 Installation
 ------------